 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Qantas has recently entered the health insurance market and is currently offering a range of health insurance policies that gives you value for money even if you do not get sick.
 By signing up with Qantas Health Insurance, you may be eligible for the following on select covers:

-- 50,000 bonus Qantas Points when you sign up for a Top Hospital and Top Extras Cover for couples and families.
+- Up to 65,000 bonus Qantas Points when you sign up for Gold Hospital and Top Extras Cover for Singles.

-- 20,000 more Qantas Points for every year that you stay active with the Insurance App.
+- Up to 20,000 more Qantas Points for every year that you stay active with the Insurance App.

 - 1 bonus Qantas Point per dollar spent on premiums.